likthvishal/CalorieAdvisor_GENAI_DOCTOR/README.md

 ## Features
 - **Image-based Calorie Estimation**: Upload photos of your meals to receive an analysis of total calories and specific nutrient content.
 - **Nutritional Breakdown**: Provides a detailed nutrient composition, including carbohydrate, protein, fat, fiber, and sugar percentages.
-- **Health Recommendations**: Evaluates if the food is balanced and offers insights into nutrient distribution, highlighting any nutritional imbalances.
+- **Health Recommendations**: Evaluate if the food is balanced and offer insights into nutrient distribution, highlighting any nutritional imbalances.

 ## Motivation
 This app was inspired by the importance of healthy eating.
 Monitoring nutrient intake and calorie consumption can help in achieving a balanced diet, supporting long-term health and well-being.
 This app serves as a digital nutritionist, helping users make informed dietary choices.